Zero Waste Program

 Staff are entrusted to be caretakers of the University's resources.
 As such, we encourage staff to engage in sustainability on campus through the following programs and resources.

 Formerly the Green Offices program, Sustainable Spaces seeks to empower UT faculty and staff to generate sustainable practices in their workspace.
 By implementing sustainable upgrades in the workplace, staff work together to certify their office as a Bronze, Silver, or Gold Sustainable Space.
 More info on this revamped program is coming soon.
+Contact us if you'd like a sneak peek.

 Green Labs, a program within Environmental Health & Safety, serves as a resource to help UT faculty, staff, and students run more environmentally-friendly labs without sacrificing the integrity of their research.
 The Green Labs team strives to increase the sustainability of labs on campus by helping researchers minimize wastse, reduce water and energy consumption, and utilize the concepts of Green Chemistry.